adeleke123/qwasar-preseason-web/Js_Quest02/README.md

 | Submit file | index.html |

 ## Description
-Updating a page in a static way is cool, but can we update it dynamically using Javascript? :-)
+Updating a page in a `static` way is cool, but can we update it dynamically using Javascript? :-)

-Let's take our my_box:
+Let's take our `my_box`:

 Create an index.html file with this content:
 ```